seojun0602/DynamicHtml2md/README.md

 # DynamicHtml2md
-Rhino JavaScript(on Android) source that converts dynamic html to markdown for Generative AI.
+Rhino JavaScript(on Android) source that converts dynamic html to markdown for Generative AI by using webview.

 ## [Reference](https://cafe.naver.com/nameyee/7047)